-Protection One historically amortized the costs it allocated to its customer accounts by using the straight-line method over a ten-year life.
+Protection One historically amortized the costs it allocated to its customer accounts by using the straight-line method over a ten-year life, except for accounts acquired from Westinghouse for which an eight-year 120% declining balance method has been applied.
 The straight-line method, indicated in Accounting Principles Board Opinion No. 17 as the appropriate method for such assets, has been the predominant method used to amortize customer accounts in the monitored services industry.
 Protection One's management is not aware of whether the economic life or the rate of realization for Protection One's customer accounts differ materially from other monitored services companies.